CodeYourFuture/syllabus-archive/react/week-20/lesson.md

   render() {
     return (
       <div>{this.props.name}</div>
-    )
+    );
   }
 }
 ```

 So when do we use the `class` keyword and when do we use function components?
-Class components have special super powers called state and lifecycle (which we will look at later).
-The rule of thumb is to use functional components, unless you need to use the special super powers of state or lifecycle.
+Class components have special super powers called *state* and *lifecycle* (which we will look at later).
+The rule of thumb is to use functional components, unless you need to use the special super powers of *state* or *lifecycle*.

 Here are the steps to follow to convert from a functional component into a class component:

-1. Import the `Component` variable by changing the React import to: `import React, { Component } from 'react'`
+1. Import the `Component` variable by changing the React import to: `import React, { Component } from 'react';`
 2. Create a new `class` that extends the component: `class MyComponentName extends Component {}`
 3. Inside the class, create a render method: `render() {}`
 4. Copy and paste the contents of the functional component into the `render` method